ryanwith/melchi/readme.md

    - Run expensive queries without warehouse costs
    - Prototype optimizations before production deployment

 Would you consider using Melchi?
 Let us know your use case in the [Discord community](https://discord.gg/MEpEACAz).
-We'd also love a github star!

 ## Quick Start 🚀